CoolArka2003/nature-inspired-algo/README.md

 # nature-inspired-algo
-On task scheduling of nature inspired optimization algorithms in cloud environment
+Task scheduling of nature-inspired optimization algorithms in a cloud environment